OXRS-IO/OXRS-IO-WEBSITE/docs/guides/advanced/home_assistant.md

-# OXRS StateMonitor Home Assistant integration
+# OXRS Home Assistant integrations

 ## Introduction
 This guide shows `automation` samples to be used in Home Assistant.
-They make use of the event structure that is sent by the StateMonitor via MQTT
+They make use of the event structure that is sent by the StateMonitor via MQTT.

 For details on `configuration` and `events` see the [StateMonitor](/docs/firmware/state-monitor-esp32.html) documentation.

 The following samples are using the config topic `conf/58391f` and the state topic `stat/58391f`.
 Those are the defaults as allocated by the FW using the MAC address of the device.
 Index numbers need to be replaced according to your set up.

-All samples are based on Home Assistant [MQTT triggers](https://www.home-assistant.io/docs/automation/trigger/#mqtt-trigger) were a template filters the payload sent by the StateMonitor via `stat/..` for the desired `index` and `event`
+All samples are based on Home Assistant [MQTT triggers](https://www.home-assistant.io/docs/automation/trigger/#mqtt-trigger) were a template filters the payload sent by the StateMonitor via `stat/..` for the desired `index` and `event`.

+## Example set 1 (inputs), related to State Monitor, State IO and Smoke Detector

-### Example 1: Use a `switch` to turn light on and off
+### Example 1.1: Use a `switch` to turn light on and off
 ---
 #### Typical use case : standard wall switch.

-to configure input `index: 5`  as `switch` publish :
+To configure input `index: 5`  as `switch` publish :
 ```
  -t conf/58391f  -m '{"inputs": [{ "index": 5 , "type": "switch"}]}'
  ```